Biobix/proteoformer/Information/README.txt

 	- Igenomes: 			See tools/proteoformer/igenomes.loc for how to configure
 	- Ensembl sqlite dbs:		See tools/proteoformer/ENS_db.loc for how to configure
-	- BlastP dbs:			See tools/proteoformer/blastp_db.loc for how to configurep
+	- BlastP dbs:			See tools/proteoformer/blastp_db.loc for how to configure
 	- UBlast dbs:			See tools/proteoformer/ublast_db.loc for how to configure
 	- SNP  dbs:			See tools/proteoformer/snpdb.loc for how to configure